Business Value

 What is a 'quality of earnings' adjustment and how does it affect my price?

 A quality of earnings review is performed by the buyer's accountant during due diligence.
-They independently verify the earnings number the seller has presented, including all the add-backs.
-If they find that some add-backs were aggressive, unsupported, or non-recurring in ways the seller didn't disclose, the verified earnings number drops.
+They independently confirm the earnings number the seller has presented, including all the add-backs.
+If they find that some add-backs were aggressive, unsupported, or non-recurring in ways the seller didn't disclose, the confirmed earnings number drops.
 Since the price is a multiple of earnings, every dollar removed from the earnings figure reduces the sale price by the full multiple.
 A $50,000 add-back that doesn't hold up at a 5x multiple costs $250,000 off the price.

 Can I get a higher price by waiting until the business grows?